Short link: opensrs.help/migration

 We recommend performing these tasks well in advance, approximately one week, to avoid any hiccups.
 It is possible, however, to perform them on the day of migration.

 - Stop provisioning new email accounts.

-- Stop allowing password changes for email accounts on the existing email service (this is typically done by making the existing password preference page inaccessible).
+- Stop allowing password changes for email accounts on the existing email service.
+This is typically done by making the current password preference page inaccessible.

 - Be sure to inform your users well in advance that any changes to their address books or calendars made after the designated extract date will not be reflected in the extracted files.

-- Extract the existing Web-based address books and calendars on behalf of each user and save to a VCard format file respectively.
+- Extract the existing Web-based address books and calendars on behalf of each user and save it to a vCard and .ics format files, respectively.